Dig a damp ditch for diversity

 You can use the excavated earth as a bank on one side of your ditch - it creates another microhabitat.

-- Planting your ditch.
+Planting your ditch.
 If you want, you can add some wetland-edge plug plants or sow a suitable wildflower seed mix on your freshly excavated diggings.
-Good flowers to try include lady’s-smock for orange-tip butterflies, ragged robin, marsh marigold, gypsywort and greater bird's-foot trefoil.
+Good flowers to try to include are lady’s-smock for orange-tip butterflies, ragged robin, marsh marigold, gypsywort and greater bird's-foot trefoil.